Chapter 8 Conditional statements

 do something else

-In R, we write these conditional statements using the keywords if and else and the following syntax:
+In R, we write these conditional statements using the keywords if and else using the following syntax:

 if(condition) {